-The Rhino USA analog tire pressure gauge looks a lot like the TireTek tire gauge mentioned earlier, except that the Rhino comes with a much-needed 2" glow-in-the-dark display and a 360-degrees swivel braided hose for a longer and more convenient reach.
+The Rhino USA analog tire pressure gauge looks a lot like the TireTek tire gauge mentioned earlier.
+However, the Rhino comes with a much-needed 2″ glow-in-the-dark display.
+It also has a 360-degree swivel braided hose for a longer and more convenient reach.

 The Rhino USA gauge is a piston plunger style gauge which is probably one of the best and most accurate styles of pressure gauge available.
 Like the TireTek, it also comes with a pressure lock/release valve and a rubber cover to protect it from drops and impacts.
 It’s also certified by the international ANSI B40.1 Grade B accuracy standard and it’s guaranteed to be accurate +/-1%.